Orthopyroxene/Resume/README.md

 ### Contact

 Should you wish to reach out directly for collaboration or inquiries, please contact me at: barleyandrewjohn@gmail.com

-Thank you for visiting this repository, and I hope you find these resources informative and inspiring in your quest for gold prospecting or understanding the geological wonders of Western Australia!
+Thank you for visiting this repository, and I hope you find these resources informative!